In most NCAAB tournaments, there are no shortage of upsets. But an underdog going all the way and taking the title is a rare occurrence.

-The stats reflect this as since the tournament expanded to 64 teams in 1985 a 1-seed team has won 24 of the 37 titles available, while nine of the other winners have been second or third seeds.
+The stats reflect this.
+Since the tournament expanded to 64 teams in 1985, a one-seed has won 24 of the 37, while nine of the other winners have been two- or three-seeds.

 1. Villanova 8-seed, 1985

-The lowest seeds to win the tournament are Villanova, who completed one of the greatest upsets in the history of the sport by seeing off the Patrick Ewing-led Georgetown Hoyas 66-64 in the championship game back in 1985.
+The lowest seed to win the tournament is Villanova, who completed one of the greatest upsets in the history of the sport by seeing off the Patrick Ewing-led Georgetown Hoyas 66-64 in the championship game back in 1985.

-The Wildcats had made a positive start to the season, losing just three of their first 16 games, but they limped over the finish line going 5-5 over their last 10 games and then lost in the semifinals of the Big East Tournament, meaning they entered the tournament with the Southeast regional bracket's eighth seed.
+The Wildcats had made a positive start to the season, losing just three of their first 16 games, but they limped over the finish line going 5-5 over their last 10 games and then lost in the semifinals of the Big East Tournament.
+They entered the NCAA tournament as an 8-seed.

-What followed is one of the greatest Cinderella story in basketball history as Villanova took out Dayton, the region’s 1-seed Michigan, Maryland, North Carolina and Memphis State to set up the showdown with the Hoyas, who were the defending champions and were the top seeds in the Eastern bracket.
+What followed is one of the greatest Cinderella stories in basketball history as Villanova took out Dayton, the region’s 1-seed Michigan, Maryland, North Carolina and Memphis State to set up the showdown with the Hoyas, who were the defending champions and the top seed in the East region.

 2. Connecticut 7-seed, 2014

-Connecticut had pulled off a major upset to win the NCAAB Championship in 2011 as the 3-seeds and three years later they were back in the championship game, this time as the 7-seeds.
+Connecticut had pulled off a major upset to win the men's tournament as a 3-seed in 2011, and three years later they were back in the championship game, this time as a 7-seed.

-The Huskies claimed the title by seeing off 8-seeds Kentucky in the championship game, meaning that it was the first ever tournament final not to include at least one 1, 2, or 3 seed and just the third not to include a 1 or 2 seed.
+The Huskies claimed the title by seeing off 8-seed Kentucky in the championship game, meaning it was the first ever national championship not to include at least one 1, 2, or 3 seed, and just the third not to include a 1 or 2 seed.

 3. Kansas 6-seed, 1988

-Only one top seed from the first five years of the 64-team format secured the title, Indiana in 1987, and in 1988 Kansas Jayhawks went all the way as the 6-seeds.
+Only one top seed from the first five years of the 64-team format secured the title - Indiana in 1987.
+In 1988, Kansas Jayhawks went all the way as a 6-seed.

-The Jayhawks fell at the semifinal stage of the Big 8 Tournament to Kansas State, but then took their revenge in the Elite Eight before seeing off Duke to reach the championship game, where they overcame Oklahoma 83-79.
+The Jayhawks fell in the semifinals of their conference tournament to Kansas State, then got revenge in the Elite Eight before seeing off Duke to reach the championship game, where they overcame Oklahoma 83-79.

 4. Arizona 4-seed, 1997

-Arizona emerged triumphant in 1997 as 4-seeds before a 16-year run where the winner was either a 1,2 or 3 seed – before Uconn’s 2014 success.
+Arizona emerged triumphant in 1997 as a 4-seed before a 16-year run where the winner was either a 1, 2 or 3 seed – before Uconn’s 2014 success.

-The Wildcats stunned Southeast regional top seeds Kansas in the Sweet 16 and they were the only team who were not a 1-seed in the Final Four that year.
+The Wildcats stunned Southeast regional top-seed Kansas in the Sweet 16 and they were the only team who were not a 1-seed in the Final Four that year.